Kundalini Yoga Pranayama for Purification

 5. Mantra: Sohung.
 On each inhalation, mentally vibrate So (So So So So), on every exhalation, mentally vibrate Hung (Hung Hung Hung Hung).

 6. Duration: Start with 3 minutes and over time build up to max.
 11 minutes, by adding a minute every week.
 Then continue for 11 minutes straight.

 8. To end: Inhale deeply in one stroke, hold the breath in a relaxed manner, feeling the expansion from within and then gently exhale in one stroke, relaxing the mudra.
 Rest your hands on your knees and observe the effect of this pranayama, feel the sensations in your physical body and observe your mind.

 If you like to do this 3 minutes Kundalini Yoga meditation with Marieke, you can watch this livestream we have shared from Marrakech, Morocco, as our weekly Meditation Monday

 Effects and meaning

-Let’s start with the mantras you are using in this meditation.
-Ong Namo Guru Dev Namo is an invocation which means ‘I bow/acknowledge the Inner Wisdom/Teacher.
-Through chanting this mantra you connect to the Golden Chain of all teachers that came before us and will come after us.
-It’s like you are tapping into an enormous field of wisdom.
-The mantra So Hung means ‘I am That’ or ‘I am Thou’, through chanting (or mentally vibrating) this mantra you acknowledge that you are part of someting way bigger then just your personal Identity, you affirm you are an inseperable part of the Divine.
+The mantra So Hung means 'I am That' or 'I am Thou', through chanting (or mentally vibrating) this mantra you acknowledge that you are part of something way bigger then just your personal Identity, you affirm you are an inseparable part of the Divine.